Milnil/cs225final-AirportsAndRoutesTool/README.md

   * Input: an Integer ID for an airport
   * Output: a list of airport IDs that have a path to input airport

-In addition to the above functions called in `/entry/main.cpp`, you can also refer to the input and output definitions in the comments for each small function in  `airportnodes.h`, `graph.h`, and `/data`.
+In addition to the above functions called in `/entry/main.cpp`, you can also refer to the input and output definitions in the comments for each small function in  `airportnodes.h` and `graph.h`.
 ### Tests
 To run the test cases, run `make test` then `./test` in the root directory.